Apply for Ontario Works or emergency assistance

 Your application review appointment

-Your spouse and any dependents over age 18 must also be available for your application review appointment.
+Your spouse and any children over age 18 must also be available for your application review appointment.

-If you need an interpreter, Ontario Works may provide one for you.
+If you need a translator, Ontario Works may provide one for you.

-If you aren’t eligible for financial help you will get a letter.
-This letter will tell you why your application wasn’t accepted.
-You can ask for the decision to be re-considered.
+If you aren't eligible for financial help, you will get a letter.
+This letter will tell you why your application wasn't accepted, and you can ask for the decision to be re-considered.
 This is called an appeal.